aws-samples/aws-serverless-cicd-workshop/workshop/content/buildpipe/howto/_index.en.md

 developing serverless applications and provides capabilities such as `sam local` that are not present in other IaC tools.

-In this section you will be using another feature from SAM to create a CI/CD pipeline.

 ### Introducing AWS SAM Pipelines

 [**SAM Pipelines**](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-pipeline-bootstrap.html)